natecook/jennajuby/site/content/post/newport-rhode-island.md

-* [Bowen's Wharf](https://goo.gl/maps/tuKvTJoNvZspHk1Q9) in town is a must see, it looks like a wharf out of a storybook and has lots of yummy restaurants along the water famous for their clam chowder and lobster rolls.
+* [Bowen's Wharf](https://goo.gl/maps/tuKvTJoNvZspHk1Q9) in town is a must see, it looks like a wharf out of a storybook and has lots of yummy restaurants along the water popular for their clam chowder and lobster rolls.

 * Newport is well known for their [Gilded Age mansions](https://www.newportmansions.org/live-the-drama/?gclid=CjwKCAiAl9efBhAkEiwA4Torik5yGeUL7rtHn_SzJoNHYpgxzHj1F41anMNw1CyDtNKBB7Ha_dKxjRoCZtcQAvD_BwE), they are spectacular and it wouldn't be a trip to Newport without seeing at least one of them.
-We saw "The Breakers" (summer home of the Vanderbilts) which is the most well known but seeing Marble House (another Vanderbilt summer home) The Elms, and Rosecliff (from the Great Gatsby) should be just as high on your list!
+We saw "The Breakers" (summer home of the Vanderbilts) which is the most visited but seeing Marble House (another Vanderbilt summer home) The Elms, and/or Rosecliff (from the Great Gatsby) should be just as high on your list!

 * Would it be a trip to New England without getting on a boat at least once?
-Book a [harbor tour](https://www.discovernewport.org/things-to-do/tours/harbor-tours/#listings) on a charter, yacht , or sailboat to see the coast, have a drink, and spot some ocean life!
+Book a [harbor tour](https://www.discovernewport.org/things-to-do/tours/harbor-tours/#listings) on a charter, yacht, or sailboat to see the coast, have a drink, and spot some ocean life!